Stories from Hartford's Grassroots

-The 69-year old Kolodney was convicted and began a two-year prison sentence in March 1957.
+The 69-year old Kolodney was convicted of tax fraud and began a two-year prison sentence in March 1957.
 Five months later, he was sued by his sister-in-law, who accused him of cheating her.

 Kolodney was scheduled to be released on October 1, 1958.
 The release would have been sooner, but he was caught trying to smuggle mail out of prison by bribing a guard.

 Kolodney’s son was also convicted and imprisoned for the tax schemes.
 He earned a short sentence after convincing the judge that he had been coerced into the illegal business by his father.

 In 1960 Ralph Kolodney paid $2.8 million in back taxes, fines, and penalties.
 In 1962 the Feds took possession of his 460 and 470 Capitol Avenue buildings, where his garment factory had been.
 Today they are State of Connecticut office buildings, filled with several hundred state employee union members.
 Kolodney died at 91 in 1979.